Rezak Cyrillic

 Nothing is hidden in the simplistic forms and overt aesthetic of Anya Danilova’s Rezak font family.
 Rezak is not a type family directly from the digital world, but was inspired by the stout presence of cutting letters out of tangible material: paper, stone, and wood.
 With only a few cuts, the shapes remain dark and simple.
 With more cuts, the shapes become lighter and more defined, resulting in a dynamic type family not stuck within one specific category.

 The Black and medium weights began as one approach before separating into display and text categories.
 The four text weights were created through pendulum swings in design direction that experimented with contrast, angles, tangent redirections, and the amount of anomalies allowed.
-The text weights are vocal when set larger than ten points and subtle at smaller sizes.
 The tech-heavy Incised display style came last, employing a surprising range of trigonometric functions to make it behave exactly as desired.
 Its look can result in something distinctive and emotional or completely over-the-top.

 Most normal typefaces change only in thickness; Rezak changes in intention, highlighting the relationship between dark and light, presence and absence, what’s removed and what remains.
-Rezak’s Black and Incised display styles are like a shaft of light in reverse and are perfect in situations of impact: websites, headlines and large text, gaming, call-outs, posters, and packaging.
-The tone works for something from youthful or craft-oriented to organic and natural products.
+Rezak’s Black and Incised display styles are perfect in situations of impact: websites, headlines and large text, gaming, call-outs, posters, and packaging.
 Try these two in logotypes, complex print layering, branding, and words-as-pattern for greater experimentation.

 CREDITS